tektutor/kubernetes-oct-2022/Day1/README.md

 docker run -d --name lb --hostname lb nginx:latest
 ```

-We need to configure the lb container to work like a Load Balancer, let's copy the nginx.conf file from our location machine to the lb container
+We need to configure the lb container to work like a Load Balancer, let's copy the nginx.conf file from our local machine to the lb container
 ```
 cd ~/kubernetes-oct-2022
 git pull